lake-wg/app-profiles/draft-ietf-lake-app-profiles.md

   For instance, the parameter can be used in the EDHOC and OSCORE profile {{I-D.ietf-ace-edhoc-oscore-profile}} of the ACE framework for authentication and authorization in constrained environments (ACE) {{RFC9200}}, in order to indicate the EDHOC application profiles supported by an ACE resource server.

 * Additional parameters that provide information about an EDHOC application profile.
-A subset of these parameters are to be used as target attributes in a web link to an EDHOC resource, or as filter criteria in a discovery request to discover EDHOC resources (see {{sec-parameters-web-linking}}).
-Another subset of these parameters are to be used as elements of the EDHOC_Information object (see {{sec-parameters-edhoc-info-object}}).
+These parameters correspond to elements of the EDHOC_Information object and are to be used as target attributes in a web link to an EDHOC resource, or as filter criteria in a discovery request to discover EDHOC resources (see {{sec-parameters-web-linking}}).

-In order to ensure the applicability of such parameters beyond transport- or setup-specific scenarios, this document also defines a canonical, CBOR-based representation that can be used to describe, distribute, and store EDHOC application profiles as CBOR data items (see {{sec-app-profile-cbor}}).
+In order to ensure the applicability of such parameters and information beyond transport- or setup-specific scenarios, this document also defines a canonical, CBOR-based representation that can be used to describe, distribute, and store EDHOC application profiles as CBOR data items (see {{sec-app-profile-cbor}}).
 The defined representation is transport- and setup-independent, and avoids the need to reinvent an encoding for the available options to run the EDHOC protocol or the selection logic to apply on those.

 The CBOR-based representation of an EDHOC application profile can be, for example: retrieved as a result of a discovery process; or retrieved/provided during the retrieval/provisioning of an EDHOC peer's public authentication credential; or obtained during the execution of a device on-boarding/registration workflow.